 Tis, the season to start planning…

-Which means setting budgets, raising expectations and hunting around for last minute wrapping paper are likely filling out your December calendar.
-So to give you an edge and add a bit of extra stuffing to your 2018 sales strategy, we have broken down the key B2B sales trends we believe you will be seeing a lot more of next year.
+Which means going through the sales budget process, raising expectations and hunting around for a bit of last minute wrapping paper…so to give you an edge and add a bit of extra stuffing to your 2018 sales strategy, we have broken down the key B2B sales trends we believe you will be seeing a lot more of next year.

 Video will be a key differentiator

 In order to grab the attention a prospects’ inbox, it’s not enough anymore to just bold out, use italics or your favorite emoji in your email header.
 It is widely accepted that video is the largest consumed of all content mediums (per kilobyte) with little expected to change in the near future.

 Consequently, a great way to increase the chance of someone reading your e-mail is to insert a personalized video that, although takes a little longer to pull together, will work wonders for your CTR and engagement rates.
 The small details make a difference at the sharp end of things.
 A few platforms to help you get started are Loom, Soapbox or Vidyard.

 With competition fiercer than ever companies are now forced to do more with less.
 The obvious way to achieve this?
 Sales productivity.

 Sales reps and in particular Sales Development Reps (SDRs) see in automation technology an opportunity for qualifying their outbound prospects faster than ever.
 The arrival of bots and workflow automation tools means they won’t have to change the way they work, but the quality and quantity of what they do will drastically increase.